howdood/websocket_webcam/README.md

 *Simplest possible implementation of a browser to browser low latency webcam using getUserMedia, mediaRecorder, and websockets*

 This is a work in progress.
-As designed, it will work only on the same LAN; however, if you're prepared to upgrade to secure websockets (wss) and set up appropriate port forwarding / ssl for the websocket server it can be made to work over the web.
+As designed, it will work only to pass video between clients on the same LAN (eg as a home webcam); however, if you're prepared to upgrade to secure websockets (wss) and set up appropriate port forwarding / ssl for the websocket server it can be made to work over the web.

 ## how to set up